 7. Bike coach or instructor

-- Job opportunities: Schools, local clubs, skills clinics, private instruction, pro athlete training centers
+- OPPORTUNITIES: Schools, local clubs, skills clinics, private instruction, professional athlete training centers

 8. Bicycle industry designer or engineer

 - AVERAGE SALARY: $25+/hour (varies widely depending on career)

 - EDUCATION: At least an undergraduate degree in design or engineering

 - OPPORTUNITIES: Bike brands including apparel companies, component manufacturers, and more

 Bike gear, just like clothes or fashion, needs to be designed and updated year after year.
 This includes biking clothes, components, suspension, protection, and bike frames with updated geometry.

 If you have a degree in design or engineering or an interest in making that your career, there are lots of bike industry job options for you.
 You’ll need at least an undergraduate degree in design and/or mechanical engineering.